 How to calculate lumens from candelas

 Both candelas and lumens are units of emitted light.
-Knowing one of these two values (either the luminous intensity or the luminous flux), you can easily convert to the other one.
+If you know one of these values (either the luminous intensity or the luminous flux), you can easily convert to the other one.

 As we mentioned before, candelas are a measure of light emitted per steradian (unit solid angle).
 It means that this value is independent of the directions in which the light is emitted.
 Lumens, however, are the total amount of light emitted and depend on the type of light source.
-For example, a star shines uniformly into all directions.
+For example, a star shines uniformly in all directions.
 A directional LED lamp (spotlight), however, might give light only to a small area around it.
 To learn about LED resistors, visit our LED resistor calculator.

 To convert from candelas to lumens, you have to multiply the value in candelas by the angular span of the light source in steradians: